[Solved] This Site Can’t be Reached in Google Chrome

 DNS Client Restart

-Also, restarting the DNS client may help in the connectivity issue with this service and solve the problem.
-Press Windows and the ‘R’ key together to open the ‘Run’ dialogue box and then follow these steps:
+Also, restarting the DNS client may help with the connectivity issue with this service and solve the problem.
+Press Windows and the ‘R’ key together to open the ‘Run’ dialogue box, and then follow these steps:

-2. Scan through the resultant Service list to locate the DNS Client.
+2. Scan through the resultant Service list to locate the DNS Client.dns client service

-3. Right click on ‘DNS Client’ and select Restart.
+3. Right-click on ‘DNS Client’ and select Restart.restart

-Restart your computer and check on Google Chrome (with the same website you tried before) to see if still you’re facing this site can’t be reached error.
+Restart your computer and check on Google Chrome (with the same website you tried before) to see if still, you’re facing this Google Now Can’t Be Reached error.

 Switch on DNS Prefetching

-Sometimes, when you are using multiple web browsers but the problem is repeatedly occurring, and only on Chrome then this solution can be well suited for you.
+Sometimes, when you use multiple web browsers but the problem is repeatedly occurring, and only on Chrome, this solution can be well suited for you.

-1. Open ‘Settings’ on Chrome, and go to the ‘Privacy’ column under advanced settings.
+1. Open ‘Settings’ on Chrome, and go to the ‘Privacy’ column under advanced settings.privacy

-2. Browse through the list and select the checkbox that says “Use a prediction service to load pages more quickly.”
+2. Browse through the list and select the checkbox that says, “Use a prediction service to load pages more quickly.preload pages

-Choosing this will change the Chrome settings and restart only your chrome will show if the problem has been solved or not.
+Choosing this will change the Chrome settings, and restarting only your Chrome will show whether the problem has been solved.

 Changing TLS version

-As mentioned earlier TLS or the Transport Layer Security which is responsible for providing security over the computer network.
+As mentioned earlier, TLS, or Transport Layer Security, provides security over the computer network.
 To update the TLS in Chrome:

-1. Type “chrome://flags” where you would type in the website name (the address bar).
+1. Type “chrome://flags,” where you would type in the website name (the address bar).chrome flags

-2. In the resultant page, you will find a list of options.
-Select the drop-down menu called “Maximum TLS version-enabled.”
+2. On the resultant page, you will find a list of options.
+Select the drop-down menu called “Maximum TLS version-enabled.

-4. Restart only your chrome and try to visit the website that was previously giving errors to check if the error persists.
+4. Restart only your Chrome and visit the website that previously gave errors to check if the error persists.

 See Also: Top 7 Ways To Fix err_cache_miss On Chrome